devgabrielf/devgabrielf/README.md

 ### Hi there 👋

-- 👨‍💻 I’m a Software Engineer at Globo and Computer Information Systems student at Pontifical Catholic University of Minas Gerais (PUC Minas).
+- 👨‍💻 I’m a Mid-level Frontend Developer at Letras.mus.br and Computer Information Systems student at Pontifical Catholic University of Minas Gerais (PUC Minas).
 - 📫 You can reach me at  [![LinkedIn](https://img.shields.io/badge/-LinkedIn-000000?style=flat&logo=linkedin)](https://www.linkedin.com/in/gabriel-ferreira5/)

 ---